Leadership Guide to Machine Learning Pricing Algorithms ⚙️

-The Amazon pricing algorithm is an excellent example of dynamic pricing algorithms for eCommerce (the opposite of a basic cost-plus algorithm).
+Amazon’s pricing algorithm is an excellent example of dynamic pricing algorithms for e-commerce (the opposite of a basic cost-plus algorithm).
 Amazon is one of the first to implement sophisticated algorithmic pricing.
 Its strategy is not just using internal inputs to adjust prices, but also external inputs as well derived from an open algorithmic marketplace.

 To get this data, Amazon provides outside sellers with an API (Amazon Marketplace Web Service).
-As a result, it enables Amazon to collect and monitor real-time data updates on consumer buying patterns,; competitive price responses, new product pricing opportunities, tactical discounting levels and recommended inventory and pricing levels.
+Their API basically enables Amazon to collect and monitor real-time data updates on consumer buying patterns.
+It also churns through data relating to competitive price responses, new product pricing opportunities, tactical discounting levels and recommended inventory and pricing levels.

-In essence, API enables Amazon to inform and build a dynamic pricing system, sourcing data and informing price decisions in near real-time.
+In essence, Amazon’s API enables them to build and inform a sophisticated dynamic pricing system, which is capable of sourcing data and informing price decisions in near real-time.